GeorgesStavracas/gedit-markdown/README.md

 Using *gedit-markdown* is easy: open a .md file and preview it.

+A menu entry is found at

+    [Gear menu] > Markdown > Preview Markdown files

-You can use the keyboard shortcut:
+Alternativelly, you can use the keyboard shortcut:

     <Primary><Shift> M